 Wider census of coordinates

-- The Federal Office of Public Health (FOPH) has drawn up recommendations for travellers and a list of regions presenting a risk, which it updates regularly.
+- The Federal Office of Public Health (FOPH) has drawn up recommendations for traveling and a list of regions presenting a risk, which it updates regularly.
 Since 29.10.2020, the Kingdom of Morocco is no longer on this list.
 Travelers entering Switzerland from Morocco should no longer go into quarantine.
 This list is subject to change by the Federal Council and should be consulted before each trip.
-It is available here.

 - As for the reopening of Morocco's borders, the modalities of entry and exit are the responsibility of the Moroccan authorities.